Transcend

 Commissioned by 13 American orchestras in commemoration of the 150th Anniversary of the Transcontinental Railroad’s completion:

-Reno Philharmonic, Laura Jackson, Music Director, in partnership with
+Reno Philharmonic, Laura Jackson, Music Director

 Utah Symphony, Thierry Fischer, Music Director